JMaroz/RoundButton/README.md

 - rb_animation_duration: duration of the animations in millisecond
 - rb_animation_corner_radius: the radius of the botton corner
 - rb_animation_alpha: true to perfom the morphing with alpha animation, false otherwise
-- rb_animation_progress_width: the width of the progress bar
+- rb_animation_progress_width: the width of the progress circle when the animation_progress_style is circle
-- rb_animation_progress_color: the color of the progress bar
+- rb_animation_progress_color: the color of the progress indicator
-- rb_animation_progress_padding: the padding from the outer border of the progress bar
+- rb_animation_progress_padding: the padding from the outer border of the progress indicator
 - rb_animation_progress_style: the style of the animation
     - circle progress indicator
     - dots progress indicator
+    - custom progress indicator, used with a rb_animation_custom_resource
+- rb_animation_custom_resource: android resource (AnimatedVectorDrawable) used for a custom progress indicator
+- rb_animation_inner_resource: show a drawable when the animation_progress_style is circle
+- rb_animation_inner_resource_color: tint color for rb_animation_inner_resource

 ### Results